 Tone, semitone, major and minor 3rds were 'syllable conjunctions', which were in turn the immediate constituents of 'species conjunctions', the consonances of the 4th, 5th and octave (plus the 11th, 12th and double octave).
 Ugolino defined this relationship metaphysically: 'Since there is no giving form without material ... we claim the tones, semitones, ditones and other conjunctions of the degrees, from which the species of 5th and 4th are fitted together, to be the material for the form' (CSM, vii, 92).
 Marchetto's third class of conjunctions comprised the 6ths and the other intervals from diminished 5th and tritone to major 7th and diminished octave.
-The species of 4th exhibited the familiar structure tone-semitone-tone, semitone-tone-tone and tone-tone-semitone; three of the species of 5th 'arises from them by adding a tone at the upper end, but the tone-tone-tone-semitone species of 5th 'arises from itself' (Marchetto, Lucidarium, ed.
+The species of 4th exhibited the familiar structure tone-semitone-tone, semitone-tone-tone and tone-tone-semitone; three of the species of 5th were derived from them by adding a tone at the upper end, but the tone-tone-tone-semitone species of 5th 'arises from itself' (Marchetto, Lucidarium, ed.
 Herlinger, 354; Ugolino, Declaratio, bk 1, chap.29).
 These species were then summed in pairs to form the eight modal octaves, as they had been by Berno and his sources three and more centuries earlier (see ex.6b).

 The passages in Marchetto's Lucidarium (ed.
 Herlinger, 488ff) and Ugolino's Declaratio (bk 1, chap.46) that classify the species according to function rather than structure are close in both text and illustrations.
 Their first two types of functional species - initial and terminal - are yet another representation of the importance of opening gesture and cadential approach.
 Ugolino's illustrations, shown in ex.10a, are not labelled as to mode, but they hardly need to be.
-The first 'initial' is Gevaert's thème 6, and the other is as clearly mode 3, from the final e up to the tenor c'.
+The first 'initial' is Gevaert's $th\'eme$ 6, and the other is as clearly mode 3, from the final e up to the tenor e.
 The first 'terminal' can be cadential in either protus mode, but is more frequent in mode 2, and is evidently so intended since the second 'terminal' is unmistakably mode 4, a deuterus plagal.

 The species of 5th common to each authentic-plagal pair of modes reaches from final up to fifth.
 The species proper to each individual authentic or plagal is the species of 4th conjoined above or below the common 5th, respectively, to form the mode, that is, the modal octave.
 Ex.10b gives Ugolino's unambiguously composed illustrations showing the conjoining of proper 4th and common 5th in each mode.
 Appropriate cautionary footnotes are added from Marchetto's Lucidarium.
-Page 41 of 218 Printed from Grove Music Online.
-Grove is a registered trademark.
-Under the terms of the licence agreement, an individual user may print out a single article for personal use (for details see Privacy Policy).

-Ex.10 The doctrine also includes a 'common species' of 4th (ed.
+The doctrine also includes a 'common species' of 4th (ed.
 Herlinger, 434):